 - Many artists mix encaustic colours directly on the heated palette instead of in pots.
 If you’re used to using pots, I recommend that you try it this way at least once

 - Use natural golden encaustic medium for mixing colours on the yellow side of the colour wheel.
 Use filtered white medium for mixing other colours.
 Encaustic medium made from natural golden beeswax will have that wonderful beeswax smell—white medium will not.

-- Mix a little white encaustic paint or white tube oil into golden medium, you will get a lovely buff white.
+- Mix a little white encaustic paint or white tube oil into golden medium, you will get a lovely buff white (I call this Andrea White after Andrea Bird who taught me this and so much more).
 For pure white, you need to use filtered white medium.